mercadona/wrapito/README.md

 ```

 ## 👣 Initial setup
-Because 🌯 `burrito` doesn't want to know anything about how the components are mounted in the project that uses it, we can specify how we will `mount` our components by passing the rendering/mounting function of our library of preference.
-This way we make `burrito` a little bit more agnostic.
-For example `setup.burrito.js`
+Because 🌯 `wrapito` doesn't want to know anything about how the components are mounted in the project that uses it, we can specify how we will `mount` our components by passing the rendering/mounting function of our library of preference.
+This way we make `wrapito` a little bit more agnostic.
+For example `setup.wrapito.js`

 ```js
 import { render } from '@testing-library/react'